Western (genre): Film

 Western films were enormously popular in the silent film era (1894–1927).
 With the advent of sound in 1927–1928, the major Hollywood studios rapidly abandoned Westerns, leaving the genre to smaller studios and producers.
 These smaller organizations churned out countless low-budget features and serials in the 1930s.
-An exception was The Big Trail, a 1930 American pre-Code Western early widescreen film shot on location across the American West starring 23-year-old John Wayne in his first leading role and directed by Raoul Walsh.
-The epic film noted for its authenticity was a financial failure due to Depression era theatres not willing to invest in widescreen technology.
+An exception was The Big Trail, a 1930 American pre-Code widescreen Western film shot on location across the American West, including the Grand Canyon, Yosemite, and the giant redwoods, starring 23-year-old John Wayne in his first leading role and directed by Raoul Walsh.
+The epic film noted for its authenticity was a financial failure due in part to exhibitors' inability to switch over to widescreen during the Great Depression.

 By the late 1930s, the Western film was widely regarded as a pulp genre in Hollywood, but its popularity was dramatically revived in 1939 by major studio productions such as Dodge City starring Errol Flynn, Jesse James with Tyrone Power, Union Pacific with Joel McCrea, Destry Rides Again featuring James Stewart and Marlene Dietrich, and especially John Ford's landmark Western adventure Stagecoach starring John Wayne, which became one of the biggest hits of the year.
 Released through United Artists, Stagecoach made John Wayne a mainstream screen star in the wake of a decade of headlining B Westerns.
-Wayne had been introduced to the screen 10 years earlier as the leading man in director Raoul Walsh's spectacular widescreen The Big Trail, which failed at the box office in spite of being shot on location across the American West, including the Grand Canyon, Yosemite, and the giant redwoods, due in part to exhibitors' inability to switch over to widescreen during the Great Depression.
 After renewed commercial successes in the late 1930s, the popularity of Westerns continued to rise until its peak in the 1950s, when the number of Western films produced outnumbered all other genres combined.

 The period from 1940 to 1960 has been called the "Golden Age of the Western".
 It is epitomized by the work of several prominent directors including Robert Aldrich, Budd Boetticher, Delmer Daves, John Ford, and others.
 Some of the popular films during this era include Apache (1954), Broken Arrow (1950), and My Darling Clementine (1946).

 The changing popularity of the Western genre has influenced worldwide pop culture over time.
 During the 1960s and 1970s, Spaghetti Westerns from Italy became popular worldwide; this was due to the success of Sergio Leone's storytelling method.

-After having been previously pronounced dead, a resurgence of Westerns occurred during the 1990s with films such as Dances with Wolves (1990), Unforgiven (1992), and Geronimo (1993), as Westerns once again increased in popularity.
+After having been previously pronounced dead, a resurgence of Westerns occurred during the 1990s with films such as Dances with Wolves (1990), Unforgiven (1992), and Geronimo: An American Legend (1993), as Westerns once again increased in popularity.